regenix/regenix/README.md

 Welcome to Regenix framework
 ============================

-Regenix easy to use and learn MVC framework.
-Regenix framework impacted on such projects as the [Play!
-Framework](http://playframework.com/), Ruby on Rails and Django.
+Regenix is easy-to-learn and powerful MVC framework.
+Our framework is similar to the [Play!
+Framework](http://playframework.com/), Ruby on Rails and Django frameworks, but has a lot of unique ideas.

 [![Build Status](https://travis-ci.org/dim-s/regenix.png?branch=dev)](https://travis-ci.org/dim-s/regenix)